antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 search by scrolling down to the end of our gene list.
 In the Adjustable Settings menu, you can now use a Gene Set to restrict your list.

 * Re-generate a list that is specifically associated with colorectal cancer.
-To do so, hit the **Search GS** button in the Gene Filters section of the menu.
+To do so, click on the box next to geneset and grid box will pop-up.
 * Use search field on the top of the table and fill in **colorectal**, hit **enter**.
 * [The KEGG (Kyoto Encyclopedia of Genes and Genomes) database]( https://www.genome.jp/kegg/pathway.html) is a comprehensive bioinformatics resource that integrates information about genes, proteins, pathways, and diseases.
-Click on the triangles in front of KEGG pathways and its subcollections till you find the **Colorectal_cancer (62)** geneset.
-Check the set and hit **Use selected** button.
+In case you didnt use a search term,  Click on the triangles in front of KEGG to explore other available patheays pathways and its subcollections till you find the **Colorectal_cancer (62)** geneset.
+Check the set and click the <span style="color: green;">green<span> confirm button.
 * Check out the list and see if you recognize multiple genes.
 You can hover over the magnifying glasses in front of each row to learn more about the genes.
 * Now click on the magnifying glass in front of **AXIN2** to obtain a scatter plot of the expression of this gene for each sample in the dataset.